Pyramid Writer's Guidelines

 Pyramid publishes a number of features.
 Read previously accepted articles of these types to get an idea of what each feature is like.

 By the same token, avoid making characters too weird or interesting.
 Resist the urge to make the double-crossing police officer a psychic, for example, without a very good reason.
-(As a general rule, more than one plot twist in a character is usually too much to be believed.)
+(As a general rule, more than one plot twist in a character is too much to be believed.)

 - Terra Incognita: Articles of this type describe an unusual place, whether it's a fantasy temple, a modern horror hotel, or the mysterious moon of a planet deep in space.
 They are typically generic (and without game statistics), although they are generally tied to a certain genre (fantasy, horror, science fiction, etc.).
 The article details its history, geography, and features.
 Again, make sure it's interesting; a standard hotel isn't likely to spark our interest.
 Now if it travels in time . . .

-- Warehouse 23: This feature details strange objects from any campaign type and genre.
+- Warehouse 23: This feature details strange objects from any campaign type or genre.
 An ancient goblet that allows the user to communicate with people he's killed, a sentient car that wants to tour the world, or a computer that contains all the world's information as of 1977 . . . all are equally weird for Warehouse 23.
 Again, they are often generic, although GURPS stats are welcome if they provide gameable details; in addition, if they are tied to a game world, they can contain rules for use in that campaign.
 The history, effects, and consequences of the artifact are described in the article.
 Yet again, make sure the object is interesting and unique.
 Armor that magically stops all damage is commonplace; armor that transfers all damage to the wearer a week in the future is special – especially if the background story is compelling!

 - Appendix Z: This is a catch-all category of articles, usually 1,000 words or less, that contain new rules, game aids, or other short information.
 They can be generic ("Complications While Gathering Information") or game specific ("50 Random Radio Broadcasts for Car Wars/Autoduel").
 These articles are ideal for us to fill small holes in our issues, and good for writers who have an idea that's difficult to compose a larger article around.